PI-OA/desafio_streamlit/README.md

 streamlit run src/app.py
 ```

+The Streamlit dashboard lets you:

+- Explore the full historical dataset with interactive date filters.
+- Visualize the price evolution of all tracked assets via a line chart.
+- Input a historical Ethereum price (15-day lag) and obtain the predicted Binance Coin (BNB) price with the trained model.

 ## Adding Models

 To add SQLAlchemy model classes, create new Python script files within the models/ directory.
 These classes should be defined according to your database schema.